Matt Morgan: Political career

 In 2017, Morgan ran for public office, defeating incumbent Mark Weller as District 4 City Commissioner of Longwood, Florida.
 He changed his political affiliation from Democrat to Republican the same month he filed to run for office in the majority Republican county.
+Morgan would first serve as deputy mayor from November 2018 until May 2019.
 He served as mayor of Longwood from May 7, 2019, until September 2020.
 Morgan ran for Seminole County Commission in 2020 and lost to incumbent Bob Dallari, who received 60.1% of the vote to Morgan's 39.9%.
 He serves as District 4 City Commissioner of Longwood, Florida after his defeat.

 Morgan was linked to former tax collector of Seminole County Joel Greenberg, via payments that Greenberg's office made to Morgan's company, Blueprint Enterprises, for consulting jobs.
 However, auditors wrote that they could find "no evidence of work product".
 Morgan was charged with no crimes.
 Seminole County commissioners agreed to hire a law firm to attempt to recoup public money misspent by Joel Greenberg.

 In May 2022, Longwood city commission meeting, Morgan's fellow city commissioners elected Morgan to become the city's new mayor.
-He served as mayor until May 2023, and his term on the Longwood city commission concluded November 2024.
+He served as mayor until May 2023, and would again serve as the Longwood deputy mayor until November 2024.
+Since 2024, he has served solely as Longwood's District 4 City Commissioner.